MalekJabri/CP4BA_Assets/README.md

 ***
 ### Cleaning

-This script will clean and destroy all the components related to Cloud pak for Business automation including
+This script will clean and destroy all the components related to Cloud pak for Business automation including the common service project.

 ***
 ### Operator Logs